-The Swizzle Stick Bar at Lowes Hotel – This bar was recommended to me by my friend’s father and it was a good choice.
-It’s a nice bar and, as he pointed out, the drinks are no more expensive than you’ll find most other places.
+Bar Peters at Lowes Hotel) – This bar was recommended to me by my friend’s father and it was a good choice.
+It’s a nice bar and, as he pointed out, the drinks are no more expensive than you’ll find in most other places.
 Ideally located opposite Mother’s it’s a good place to start a night out.

 Sazerac Bar at the Roosevelt Hotel I did wander into the Sazerac Bar after I’d dined at Domenica but I promptly left.
 Despite surviving for 10 years as a woman in a man’s (legal) world, there was way too much testosterone in that oak panelled bar for my liking.
 But if that’s your jazz, have a drink and let me know if I was too quick to judge.